OpalAayan/bluej-tokyo-night-theme/README.md

 A complete, modern dark theme for the BlueJ Java IDE.

 Tired of BlueJ’s outdated default look?
-This theme gives BlueJ a fresh, professional dark style inspired by popular palettes like **Tokyo Night** and **Catppuccin**.
+This theme gives BlueJ a fresh, professional dark style inspired by popular palettes like **Tokyo Night** , **Catppuccin** and **Ocean Space**.
 It’s designed for readability, usability, and aesthetics — making coding more enjoyable and less straining on your eyes.

 ---